Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: When does it matter whether a character variable is signed or unsigned? [p.
-136]
+Q: When does it matter whether a character variable is signed or unsigned?

 </div>
 <!-- END: div -->